On eigenfunctions corresponding to a small resurgent eigenvalue: Preliminaries from Resurgent Analysis

 \section{Preliminaries from Resurgent Analysis}

-We need to combine the setup of ~\cite{CNP} (the resurgence is with respect to the semiclassical parameter $h$ rather than the coordinate $q$) and mathematical clarity of ~\cite{ShSt} and therefore have to mix their terminology.
-Also, we are somewhat changing their notation to make sure that typographical peculiarities of fonts do not interfere with clear understanding of symbols.
+We need to combine the setup of ~\cite{CNP} (the resurgence is with respect to the semiclassical parameter $h$ rather than the coordinate $q$) and mathematical clarity of ~\cite{ShSt} and therefore have to mix their terminology and to somewhat change their notation.